 This provision applies to entry permission for foreign nationals with immediate family in Norway.
 Section 3, first paragraph q, nos.
 1 to 5, of the Regulations applies independently of the foreign national's nationality and location of residency.
-Separate rules no longer apply to foreign nationals who reside in the EEA/Schengen area or so-called "purple" countries.
-Section 2, first paragraph i, and section 3 first paragraph r, of the Regulations were repealed by the amendments to the Regulations which entered into force on 11 September 2021at 24:00.

 Exemptions under section 3, first paragraph q, apply independently of whether the person residing in Norway is a Norwegian national or a foreign national residing here.
 It is pointed out for clarity that foreign nationals who are exempt from the requirement of having a residence permit pursuant to sections 1-4 and 1-5 of the Immigration Regulations (diplomats etc. and their spouses, cohabitants and children) are to be regarded as persons 'resident in Norway' in this context.